Frozemint/WaveBot/README.md

 - /sayin [Delay in Minute] [Text] - After delay, writes [Text] to the text channel this command was typed in.
  * Note that \ characters are escaped, use them to prevent spamming @everyone by writing @\everyone
 - /eval [Javascript Code] - Execute arbitrary javascript code.
 USE WITH CAUTION.
+- /poll [Question] - Start a poll with the typed question as title.
+If a poll is already running, running /poll ends the poll.
 - /exit - Exits the bot.

 # Config
 There are currently 3 options in the ```config.json``` file avaliable for tweaking.
-- ```allowedUsers``` - An array of Discord User ID that is allowed to run admin only commands.
-Paste the desired user IDs in the array.

 - ```passiveClear``` - If set to ``false``, antispam will not run when the bot starts and needs to be toggled on by hand.
 Set to ``true`` to automatically start antispam.
 - ``botChannel`` - An array of whitelisted Discord Text Channel IDs where bot messages are allowed in those channel.
 Paste the